jejacks0n/teaspoon/README.md

 #### `driver`

 Allows you to specify which driver you want to run your specs with -- Supports [PhantomJS](http://phantomjs.org/) and [Selenium Webdriver](http://seleniumhq.org/docs/03_webdriver.jsp).
-Check this wiki article for information about [Using Selenium WebDriver](https://github.com/modeset/teabag/wiki/Using-Selenium-WebDriver), and this one if you're having issues with [PhantomJS on Linux](https://github.com/modeset/teabag/wiki/PhantomJS-on-Linux).
+Check this wiki article for information about [Using Selenium WebDriver](https://github.com/modeset/teabag/wiki/Using-Selenium-WebDriver), and this one about [Using PhantomJS](https://github.com/modeset/teabag/wiki/Using-PhantomJS).

 Available: phantomjs, selenium